Helping You Eliminate Harmful Materials

 Our goal is to provide the highest-quality service at fair prices to every one of our clients.
 We exclusively utilize NAVLAB-accredited laboratories that are compliant with ISO 17025 standards (general requirements for the compliance of calibration and testing laboratories).

-Our company has successfully completed projects for various types of clients including:
+Our asbestos survey company has successfully completed projects for various types of clients including:

 - Los Angeles Unified School District